Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 But given the strong flavor of the other ingredients like the sauce and cheese, this richer taste that eggs might give will be lost.

-The crust color will be a bit darker if all other factors are equal, but it’s tough to justify the use of eggs as a browning agent when sugar is considerably cheaper and an additional minute or two in the oven is relatively less expensive than buying eggs.
+The pizza crust color will be a bit darker if all other factors are equal, but it’s tough to justify the use of eggs as a browning agent when sugar is considerably cheaper and an additional minute or two in the oven is relatively less expensive than buying eggs.

 How Many Eggs You Should Add to Your Pizza Dough?